NeoTRAN001/ThereIsAPhishingInMySoup/README.md

 $ cd ThereIsAPhishingInMySoup

 # install python3 and python3-pip if they are not installed
+# It is recommended to have tmux installed, or another compatible terminal

 # install the requirements
 $ python3 -m pip install -r requirements.txt